raspberrypilearning/cd-dice-roller/en/step_4.md

 --- /task ---

-Now you can use `getNumDice()` at any time to get the value of the box.
-If you'd like to test it, try using the alert function (which we used earlier) inside your button's function: `alert(getNumDice());`
+Now you can use the `getNumDice()` function to get the number chosen in the drop-down menu.
+If you want to test the `getNumDice()` function, you can use the `alert` command.
+Simply add the following line of code inside the `rollButton()` function: `alert(getNumDice());`

-The final step to rolling two dice requires you to learn a little about `for` loops.
+Rolling two dice requires you to learn about `for` loops.
+This is because you need to use the same code for both the first and the second dice.

 --- collapse ---
 ---
 title: Javascript `for` loops.
 ---

-Loops are very useful if you need to run the same code over and over with a different value.
-In this step of the project, you will need to use the same code for both the first and the second dice.
-A `for` loop looks like the following:
+Loops are very useful when you need to repeat the same code over and over, with a different value each time.
+A `for` loop looks like this:

 ```javascript
     for (var i = 0; i < 10; i++) {